JaneLdq/github-markdown-navigator/README.md

-# github-md-directory-tree
+# github-md-nav
-A chrome extension to generate directory tree for markdown on github
+A chrome extension to generate navigation tree for markdown on github